-The main selling point of Kanban framework is the fact that it significantly improves the way you can handle your projects without changing the organizational structure.
+The main selling point of the Kanban framework is the fact that it significantly improves the way you can handle your projects without changing the organizational structure.

 Some of the benefits Kanban methodology offers are:

-The simply designed interface of Kissflow gives you all the freedom in the world to design and maintain a workflow that makes handling Kanban boards incredibly effortless.
-It comes equipped with thousands of templates for you to choose from as well.
-Similarly, Kissflow also makes collaboration extremely easy for everyone involved.
+The simply designed interface of Kissflow Projects gives you all the freedom in the world to design and maintain a workflow that makes handling Kanban boards incredibly effortless.
+It comes equipped with templates for you to choose from as well.
+Similarly, Kissflow Projects also makes collaboration extremely easy for everyone involved.
 Managers can track the progress of the team members in real-time and also send reminders before a deadline.

 Also, it seamlessly integrates with services like Gmail to ensure team members remain connected at all times and any potential delays can be curbed before it causes any delays in the project.

 Although Kanban is an amazing methodology for implementing Agile principles, it comes with its fair share of restriction.
 Kissflow Projects intelligently integrates your organization’s specific requirements with its powerful features and allows you to enjoy all the benefits of Kanban without worrying about anything.
 Start using Kissflow Projects for free and experience the future of project management on Kissflow Projects.